-The Statement of Accounts was authorised for issue by the Head of Finance on 6 October 2021.
-Events taking place after this date are not reflected in the financial statements or notes.
-Where events taking place before this date provided information about conditions existing at 31 March 2021, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this.
-The accounts have been updated since issue on 28 May 2021 to incorporate auditor findings.
+The Statement of Accounts was authorised by the Head of Finance on 10 June 2022.
+Events taking place after this date are not reflected in the financial statements or related notes.
+Where events taking place before this date provided information about conditions existing at 31 March 2021, the figures in the financial statements and notes have been adjusted in all material respects to reflect its impact.
+Following the release of new asset valuation guidance by Audit Wales in May 2022, which has yet to be finalised, the associated figures will be impacted and the relevant adjustments are due to be completed prior to the publication of the final version of the accounts.